dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-and-deploy-lookout-for-work-apps.md

 ---

 # Configure and deploy Lookout for Work apps
-In this release, only Android for Work app is supported.
+In this release, Lookout for work app on Android devices running 4.1 and later is supported.
 ## Android
 This section discusses how to configure and deploy the Lookout for Work Android application for devices enrolled in Intune.
-Step 1:	In the Intune admin console go to Apps and choose Add Apps.
+* Step 1:	In the Intune admin console go to Apps and choose Add Apps.
-Step 2:	Choose External Link.
+* Step 2:	Choose External Link.
 Step 3:	Specify the URL:  https://play.google.com/store/apps/details?id=com.lookout.enterprise
 >[!NOTE]
 >Do not click the box for requiring a managed browser.

-Step 4:	On the next page fill in the following information:
+* Step 4:	On the next page fill in the following information:
   * **Publisher:** Lookout Mobile Security
   * **Name:**   Lookout for Work
   * **Description:**  Lookout offers the best protection against mobile threats to keep your device safe.
 When the Lookout app is installed on the device, the app protects your device from threats and will alert you, and your company administrator, if any are found.
   * **Category:** Computer Management
-Step 5:  Upon successful completion you see a message **Upload of data to Microsoft Intune successfully completed**.
+* Step 5:  Upon successful completion you see a message **Upload of data to Microsoft Intune successfully completed**.

 On the Intune Console when you click on the **Apps** you will now see the Lookout for Work app in the list
 ![screenshot of Intune admin console apps page showing the Lookout for work apps in the list](../media/mtp/lookout-app-listed-intune-console.png)